Plume-org/webfinger/README.md

 }

 fn main() {
-    // Start a web server and map /.well-known/webfinger to a function calling MyResolver::find… }
+    // Start a web server and map /.well-known/webfinger to a function calling MyResolver::endpoint }
 ```